KoenVanduffel/CR-6_Klipper/README.md

 A repository for Klipper firmware details for the Creality CR-6 printers.
 This repo focusses on using Klipper and the Fluidd front end.
 In this configuration there is no need for OctoPi - Fluidd is way more responsive than OctoPi.

+This has been tested on a BTT CR6 board by myself.
+For the 4.5.2 board I can cornfirm that the firmware connects from the Raspberry Pi to the board but I can't confirm the full configuration.
+For the 4.5.3 and ERA boards I have no confirmation as yet.
+If anyone installs Klipper on the stock CR-6 boards please let me know whether everything works as intended.

 ## Installation description:

 Download the FluidPI image from the FluiddPI GitHub repo: